Anti-Romani sentiment: Environmental struggles

-Environmental issues which were caused by Cold War-era industrial development have disproportionately impacted the Roma, particularly those Roma who live in Eastern Europe.
-Most often, the traditional nomadic lifestyle of the Roma causes them to settle on the outskirts of towns and cities, where amenities, employment and educational opportunities are often inaccessible.
-As of 1993, Hungary has been identified as one country where this issue exists: "While the economic restructuring of a command economy into a western style market economy created hardships for most Hungarians, with the national unemployment rate heading toward 14 percent and per capita real income falling, the burdens which are imposed on Romanis are disproportionately great."
+Environmental issues that were caused by Cold War-era industrial development have disproportionately impacted the Roma, particularly those Roma who live in Eastern Europe.
+Most often, the traditional nomadic lifestyle of the Roma causes them to settle on the outskirts of towns and cities, where amenities, employment, and educational opportunities are often inaccessible.
+As of 1993, Hungary has been identified as one country where this issue exists: "While the economic restructuring of a command economy into a western-style market economy created hardships for most Hungarians, with the national unemployment rate heading toward 14 percent and per capita real income falling, the burdens which are imposed on Romanis are disproportionately great."

-Panel buildings (panelák) in the Chanov ghetto near Most, Czech Republic were built in the 1970s for a high-income clientele, the authorities introduced a model plan, whereby Roma were relocated to these buildings, from poorer areas, to live among Czech neighbors.
+Panel buildings (panelák) in the Chanov ghetto near Most, Czech Republic, were built in the 1970s for a high-income clientele.
+The authorities introduced a model plan whereby Roma were relocated from poorer areas to these buildings to live among Czech neighbors.
 However, with the rising proportion of Roma moving in, the Czech clients gradually moved out in a kind of white flight, eventually leaving a district in which the vast majority of residents were Roma.
 A poll in 2007 marked the district as the worst place in the Ústí nad Labem Region.
 Buildings were eventually stripped of any valuable materials and torn down.
 The removal of materials was blamed on the Roma who had last inhabited the building.
 Despite a total rental debt in excess of €3.5 million, all of the tenants in the remaining buildings continue to be provided with water and electricity, unlike the situation in many other European countries.